-There are lots of possible symptoms and a person will not likely have all of them.
+There are lots of possible symptoms, and a person will not likely have all of them.

 Like all things psychiatry, it is diagnosed through subjective criteria.
-If the doctor knows you and can observe you while you are in this state that is probably the most accurate.
-Otherwise, the patient describes what happened and at some point, the shrink will diagnose you if they think it is accurate.
+If the doctor knows you and can observe you while you are in this state, that is probably the most accurate.
+Otherwise, the patient describes what happened, and at some point, the shrink will diagnose you if they think it is accurate.
 There is no objective test.

-I don’t know if I have this but I will never get diagnosed with it because there is no possible scenario that will get me back into a shrinks office.
+I don’t know if I have this, but I will never get diagnosed with it because there is no possible scenario that will get me back into a shrinks office.

 Of all people, she should know exactly why I refuse to see them.
-She had to clean up their mistakes and treat me for quite a few serious side-effects that psych meds caused.
+She had to clean up their mistakes and treat me for quite a few serious side effects that psych meds caused.

-Anyway, my best guess by going through the symptom list - which is all psychiatrists do, other than possibly observe the patient - is that I probably do have that, actually cyclothymia since dysthymia or a major depressive episode always follows.
+Anyway, my best guess by going through the symptom list - which is all psychiatrists do, other than possibly observe the patient - is that I probably do have that.
+Actually, cyclothymia since dysthymia or a major depressive episode always follows.

 How does this feel?
 Like the wind blowing through my mind and body.
-It is hard to explain but it is a very nice feeling.
+It is hard to explain, but it is a very nice feeling.